 With some exceptions (we have witnessed examples of excellent practice), families are not adequately updated.
 It is a shame that we have to contact chairs of these reviews for monthly updates.
 In our experience, lack of contact from the Chair sometimes causes significant distress to families.

 Of course, some families may choose not to be regularly updated.
 On first meeting the family, the Chair should discuss this matter and critically, keep promises made.
 Otherwise, trust is quickly broken which can undermine the effectiveness of the review.

 We have helped more than 100 families on Domestic Homicide Reviews.
 It is a myth that all families want to lay blame.
 The best reviews are ones in which families have very good status and all professionals are freed up to concede their own weaknesses and frustrations.
 We should use that honesty not to blame but to develop a safer future.
 There is a big responsibility on leaders to facilitate this environment.

 Frank Mullane is a Home Office appointed reader of Domestic Homicide Reviews and a Home Office accredited Chair.
-He sits on the national panel that quality assures all reviews.
 The comments above are made in his capacity as CEO of AAFDA.